Notifiarr/notifiarr/README.md

 #### Plex

-This application can also send Plex sessions to Notfiarr so you can receive Discord notifications when users interact with your server.
+This application can also send Plex sessions to Notfiarr so you can receive notifications when users interact with your server.
 This has three different features:

 - Notify all sessions on a longer interval (30+ minutes).